riya-rjha/riya-rjha/README.md

 ## Heyy! 👋

-I am Riya Ranjan Jha, an undergraduate student pursuing B.Tech in Computer Science with a specialization in Artificial Intelligence & Machine Learning.
-With a good experience in the field of Development, I also possess good knowledge in the realms of Designining & Technical Content Writing.
+I’m Riya Ranjan Jha, an undergraduate student pursuing a B.Tech in Computer Science and Engineering.
+With hands-on experience in MERN Stack, I have a solid foundation in Web Development and Technical Content Writing.

 ## 💫 About Me

+Here’s the updated content based on your request:

-- 🔭 I'm currently working as a Freelance Technical Content Writer at GeeksForGeeks.
+- 🔭 Previously worked as a Freelance Technical Content Writer at GeeksForGeeks.
-- 🌱 I'm currently learning TypeScript & Next.js.
-- 🚀 I'm a proficient Frontend Developer with a fundamental understanding of Backend.
-- 😄 I'm a Postman Student Technical Expert.
+- 🌱 Currently enhancing Frontend Development skills, with a focus on documentation & DSA.
+- 🚀 Strong expertise in the MERN stack and Frontend Development.
+- 💻 Currently working on <a href="https://github.com/riya-rjha/TrendSpire-E-CommerceSite">TrendSpire</a>.
-- 📚 When not coding, you'll find me reading books & political news.
+- 📚 Passionate about reading books and staying updated on political news.

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=riya-rjha&theme=radical&no-frame=false&no-bg=false&margin-w=4)